zahaibalig/huldra/config-readme.md

 -  **Exact Name**: `caseHybridColumnMiddle`
 -  **Description**: This element is used to configure the middle column of case hybrid page.
-The middle coulumn can be configured acording to the parameter(s) below:
+The middle column can be configured acording to the parameter(s) below:

 ### Case Hybrid Column Middle Title